What is Photo Diode and How does the photodiode work?

 - Position sensors

 - Automotive devices

 Two important characteristics of a photodetector are its quantum efficiency and its responsivity.
-These parameters depend on the material band gap, the operating wavelength, and the doping and thickness of P-N regions of the device.
+These parameters depend on the material band-gap, the operating wavelength, and the doping and thickness of the P-N regions of the device.